GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-ultragpu-8g/nccl-tests/README.md

 And run the following:

-	sbatch build-nccl-tests.sh # takes ~4 minutes
+	BUILD_JOB=$(sbatch --parsable build-nccl-tests.sh) # takes ~4 minutes
-	sbatch run-nccl-tests.sh # takes ~3 minutes
+	sbatch -d afterok:${BUILD_JOB} run-nccl-tests.sh # takes ~3 minutes

-That should result in a slurm-XX.out file that contains the result of the nccl `all_gather_perf` benchmark:
+The latter should result in a slurm-XX.out file that contains the result of the nccl `all_gather_perf` benchmark:

 ```